mklabs/foofiles/qt/webkit/doc/qt-webkit-tuto.md

     $ qmake

-And you should see a new generate Makefile, with a pretty long content (well, that's why qmake is so handy).
+And you should see a new generated Makefile, with a pretty long content (well, that's why qmake is so handy).
 It should include all the necessary configuration to build & compile the project, depending on your environment and OS.

-Eventually, it will also create two separate Makefile, one for realease and one for debug (Makefile.Debug and Makefile.Release) alonside two directories: debug/ and release/.
+Eventually, it will also create two separate Makefile, one for release and one for debug (Makefile.Debug and Makefile.Release) alongside two directories: debug/ and release/.

 Make